Sybit-Education/airtable.java/README.md

 # Airtable.java

-Java API for Airtable (http://www.airtable.com).
-The Airtable API provides a simple way of accessing your data within your Java project.
+This is a Java API client for Airtable (http://www.airtable.com).

+The Airtable API provides a simple way of accessing data within Java projects.

 More information about the Airtable API could be found at [https://airtable.com/api](https://airtable.com/api).
 The documentation will provide detailed information about your created base.